 Things You Need to Do to Succeed as an Entrepreneur

 Choosing to work as an entrepreneur is a great way to take control of your life and your career.
+To become an entrepreneur, you must cultivate an entrepreneurial mindset and be prepared for both challenges and rewards.
 Before you set out to start and build your own business, it is wise to learn from mistakes that other entrepreneurs have made.
 While the businesses may be different, the legal components remain the same.
-Many of the same issues occur time and time again with entrepreneurs, but if they had taken the time to research and take five key legal steps, they would never have run into these issues at all.

 The tips in this article are best used when you are starting your business, but you can also implement some of them throughout the life of the business.
+Some of the best advice for aspiring entrepreneurs comes from understanding why businesses fail and how to avoid common pitfalls.
 Knowing what you should and should not do is the key to success for your business and a lot of these things have to do with the legal rules, regulations, and rules of thumb.
-If you follow these tips, you can save yourself from paying a lot of money in legal and accounting fees as well as preventing some major pitfalls that other entrepreneurs have encountered.

 Always Use Written Contracts

 Often, when you are first starting out with your business it may be easier to use verbal contracts, but this can be a grave mistake.
 While an verbal contract can be enforceable, it is very hard to prove it in court.
 You never want to run the risk of someone going back on their word, so anytime you get into an agreement with someone or another business, you need to get it in writing.
 It may be an extra step, but it is one that you will thank yourself for later.
 It does not even have to be a formal document, but it needs to be written down somewhere like an email at the very least.
 This will solidify the agreement and you will no longer have to rely on memory or the memory of someone else who may change it later based on their needs.
+Documenting your business structure is also a crucial step to ensure clarity and legal protection, as it outlines the foundational setup of your enterprise and helps prevent future disputes.

 A good way to think about this is from the standpoint of a dispute.
 If there was ever a dispute with a person or business over the agreement, would you rather spend your time in a disagreement about what was entailed in the contract or be able to show the proof of the agreement in writing?
 You do not want the argument to be based on what you say and what they say or leave it up to chance.
 If you have everything in writing, then you know what you agreed upon and it will be easier for you to come to an agreement.
 Also, if you cannot reach an agreement, you can use a third-party individual to interpret the document.
 While a written legal document is the best-case scenario, even if you have something in an email, it is better than having nothing at all.